 While on the topic of walking, walk briskly for one hour in fresh air at least two days a week.
 I shit you not.
 This can even help people with depression.

 Give your brain time for boredom.
 Brains need downtime, but if you always carry a smartphone and start distracting yourself whenever you don’t feel stimulated, you are robbing your brain of an important mechanism.
 Aimlessly wandering thoughts can help you when it comes to creative problem-solving, and if you can solve your problems more easily, you’re perhaps creating less new stress.

 Don’t read all the news, especially if it upsets you.
-If you absolutely need to follow some of the news, perhaps for your job, reserve some time when you do that.
+If you absolutely must follow some of the news, perhaps for your job, reserve some time when you do that.
 Every morning during your commute on the train, perhaps.
-And avoid news sources outside of this time window.
-I went completely without news for almost a year and I didn’t miss anything important to my life, and I used to be a kind of news nerd before.
+Avoid news sources outside of this time window.
+I went completely without news for almost a year and I didn’t miss anything important.

 If you’re on Facebook, Twitter or some other site where you can waste time with a lot of mindless scrolling, quit that.
 If you find that it’s very hard to quit, congratulations, you may have been developing an addiction, so it’s extra smart that you quit now.

-You don’t have to completely get rid of any social networking, everything in moderation.
+You don’t have to completely get rid of all social networking, everything in moderation.
 But ask yourself what you’re feeling while you’re reading.
 Are you learning something useful?
 Is it extremely entertaining, more so than something else you could be doing?
 Or does it just annoy you or make you feel bad about yourself?
-Then stop when you notice it.
-There are better sources of news and opinion than Twitter or Facebook.
+Then stop when you notice that.
+There are better sources of news and opinions than Twitter or Facebook.

 When you’re watching a movie, all secondary devices stay off.
 No distractions.
 If the movie is so boring that you have to play a game on another device, it’s not worth watching, you might as well turn it off and focus on your game instead.